opensoars/f_/readme.md

   // Do we want a data reset when we use 'retryAll'.
 Can be changed later on
   // in our code ofcourse!
-  // Default: true
+  // Default: false
-  resetOnRetry: true,
+  resetOnRetryAll: true,

   // Object in which we store our shared data.
   // Default: 'd'